 Of course, you won’t receive the upfront tax break a pretax plan offers.
 But as long as you are patient, you can reap the rewards in the future.
 Why save taxes on $10,000 in contributions when you can save them on $1 million in earnings!

 For example, George, a self-employed real estate agent, who is 30 years began funding a Roth Solo 401(k) plan with $8,000.
 Assuming he contributed that same amount each year and earned an 8% rate of return, he would have a whopping $2,238,248 by age 70.
 All that money would be tax-free, which he can live off of, or pass it on to his spouse or children, tax-free!

 Not all Solo 401(k) plans are the same!
 If you want to gain the ability to make Roth contributions, borrow up to $50,000 tax-free, plus invest in alternative assets, then opening a plan at the usual places will not work.
 The IRA Financial Solo 401(k) plan is open architecture and offers all available plan options for one low fee.

-Remember, the only difference between a Roth and traditional plan is when taxes are paid.
+Remember, the only difference between a Roth and a traditional plan is when taxes are paid.
 If you want the immediate tax break, go with the pretax plan.
-However, if you want to fully take advantage of the power of retirement savings, utilize the Roth Solo 401(k).
+However, if you want to take advantage of the power of retirement savings fully, utilize the Roth Solo 401(k).